Codecademy/docs/content/java/concepts/strings/strings.md

 ---
 Title: 'Strings'
-Description: 'A String in Java is an object that holds a sequence of characters contained within a pair of double quotes (").'
+Description: 'A string in Java is an object that holds a sequence of characters contained within a pair of double quotes (").'
 Subjects:
   - 'Computer Science'
 Tags: